warwickcoding/ruby/session_3/README.md

 # Versus

 unless num == 0
-  puts 'THis is not zero!'
+  puts 'This is not zero!'
 end
 ```